If you feel ready to try having vaginal sex, here are some handy practical tips to ensure your first time is consensual and positive.

-Vaginal sex is the type of sex that involves a penis going into a vagina.
-Unsure on the mechanics of how it works?
-These basic Penis In Vagina pointers could be helpful!
+Vaginal sex, or vaginal intercourse, is the type of sex that involves a penis going into a vagina.
+If this is something you want to try, but are unsure on the mechanics of how it works, we have some basic pointers that might be useful.

 Consent is sexy